kwilkos/cxf/distribution/src/main/release/samples/jms_pubsub/README.txt

 This demo requires ActiveMQ 4.0.X.
-Before you run this demo, please make sure you had installed the ActiveMQ 4.0.X and set ACTIVE_HOME and ACTIVE_VERSION environment variables.
+Before you run this demo, please make sure you had installed the ActiveMQ 4.0.X and set ACTIVEMQ_HOME and ACTIVEMQ_VERSION environment variables.

 Befor you run this demo, start up the JMS message broker.